wesvetter/wesvetter.github.io/resume.md

     mechanism, overnight shipping for emergency contraception, and a framework for computing patient risk metrics from surveys.

-*   Co-facilitator of the monthly internal "tech talks" program and occasional speaker.

 *   Won Overall Grand Prize and Best Patient Category at the internal company hackathon with a redesign of the patient-facing app.

+*   Facilitated a monthly internal "tech talks" program for several years, and gave multiple talks on topics like Git and Abstract Syntax Trees.

+*   Facilitated a formal mentorship program, helping pair engineers with mentors and mentees, and providing structure for a successful mentorship relationship.

+*   Ran a Postgres book club to help engineers improve their database skills.

 *   Worked with the mobile team to help design and facilitate their new interview process.
 Regularly interviews engineering candidates and gives